Jimmy Garoppolo Player Prop Bets for the NFL Playoffs | San Francisco vs. Los Angeles 1/30/2022

 Matchup vs. Los Angeles

-- Garoppolo averaged 258.2 passing yards per game in six matchups against the Rams, 35.7 yards higher than his over/under for Sunday.
+- In six matchups against the Rams, Garoppolo averaged 258.2 passing yards per game, 27.7 yards above his over/under for Sunday.

-- Garoppolo threw a touchdown pass five times and multiple TDS three times over three of those matchups against the Rams.
+- Garoppolo threw a touchdown pass five times and multiple TDS three times over three of those games against the Rams.

 - Note: Garoppolo's stats vs. Rams date back to 2016.

-- This week Garoppolo will face the NFL's 24th-ranked pass defense (263.3 yards allowed per game).
+- The Rams have the NFL's 24th-ranked pass defense this season, giving up 263.3 yards per game through the air.

-- The Rams' defense is second in the NFL, conceding 1.0 passing touchdowns per game.
+- The Rams' defense is second in the league, giving up 1.0 passing touchdowns per game.

 Recent Performances